adobeio/io-events-aem-assets/README.md

 <img
 alt="listen to webhooks" src="https://cloud.githubusercontent.com/assets/273188/21304884/362deb14-c5ee-11e6-8886-dade49032957.gif" width="500" />

+- Create a webhook with custom name e.g. "hello" and click on Connect.
+- A webhook will be created at http://localhost:8080/webhook/hello (local) or http://yourappname.herokuapp.com/webhook/hello (Heroku)
-- Add the webhook you created to your I/O Events Integration on I/O Console
+- Open the Adobe I/O Console
+- Go back to the Integration click Events->Add Webhook and use this new webhook URL e.g. (http://yourappname.herokuapp.com/webhook/hello).

-- You should be able to see your AEM Asset Event updates posted here
+- Webhook will start listening the events from AEM.
+You should be able to see your AEM Asset Event updates posted here

 <img
 alt="listen to webhooks" src="https://cloud.githubusercontent.com/assets/273188/21348596/dbfae0fc-c6d3-11e6-87fb-04c2bdc2e139.png" width="500" />